ImHoppy/ImHoppy/README.md

 - 👋 Hi, I’m @ImHoppy.
 I study at 42Paris.
 <!-- - 👀 I’m interested in Java and C -->
+- 👪 Help the flashback rp team on all the frontend part.
 - 🌱 I'm currently enjoying `Typescript` at the moment and learning `C# and Java`
 <!-- - 💞️ I’m looking to collaborate on  -->
 - 📫 How to reach me :